malcolmlett/malcolmlett.github.io/Consciousness-is-a-Semiotic-Meta-management-Feedback-Loop.md

 One can imagine the possibility of a neural network that calculates and executes all of the meta-management needs against a target control process.
 This could include all of the meta-control options discussed in a section above.
 A challenge with this architecture is how to train the meta-management NN.

 ## III.6.3 Inline Meta-management
 A somewhat radical suggestion is that perhaps the first-order control process can meta-manage itself, given the right conditions.
 This suggestion stems from the observation that the processes involved to observe, infer, and act as part of meta-management seem very similar to those processes that we would assume make up the first-order control process in terms of interactions with its own body and the environment.
 In a complex environment we would expect those processes to be very complex.
 In a biological brain, due to the complexities and difference between the different sub-processes (modelling vs memory, for example) we expect some degree of brain region specialisation.
 Correspondingly, if two different problem domains need the same kind of processing capability, perhaps the same brain region might handle that processing capability for both problem domains.
-That would be the most neurally efficient solution because neurons cost a lot [citation].
+That would be the most neurally efficient solution because neurons cost a lot (Herculano-Houzel, 2012; Fonseca-Azevedo and Herculano-Houzel, 2012).

 What conditions might make this possible?
 Firstly, the control process needs to observe its own behaviours.
 This could be achieved via a feedback loop that captures that behaviour and feeds it back as input.
 That feedback may capture the control process' current state, its recent trajectory, and its inputs and outputs.